 Your TV may be the latest digital one, allowing you to watch your favorite shows on brand new tech.
 So what do you do with your old TV?
 You might have one lying in your attic or garage for a month, a year or even a few years as you don’t know how to dispose of it.
 Getting rid of TVs and other electronic devices is quite troublesome.
-The responsible way is to recycle your e-waste, so that they don’t end up in landfills and contribute to environmental pollution.
-Here’s how to recycle your old TV and other electronics:
+The responsible way is to recycle your e-waste so that they don’t end up in landfills and contribute to environmental pollution.

 How to recycle your old TV